morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/1-rollup.md

 :::

-Once submitted and transaction is confirmed on Ethereum, validator nodes could use the transactions within the batch data to reconstruct and verify the validity of sequencers' submission.
+Once the transaction is submitted and confirmed on Ethereum, validator nodes could use the transactions within the batch data to reconstruct and verify the validity of sequencers' submissions.

 ## Finalize the batches

-If batches are proven to be valid under the rules of morphism's [responsive validity proof](../responsive-validity-proof/1-overview.md), all the transactions within the batches will be finalized, including withdraw transactions.
+If batches are proven to be valid under the rules of Morphism's [responsive validity proof](../responsive-validity-proof/1-overview.md), all the transactions within the batches will be finalized, including withdraw transactions.
 Withdrawal requests will be fulfilled, and the locked assets on Layer 1 will be freed.